tidalcycles/pulsar-tidalcycles/README.md

 This feature can be disabled in configuration.

 ### Autocomplete
-You can turn on/off autocomplete with flag.
+You can turn on/off autocomplete with this option.

 #### Documentation details with Hoogle
 With [hoogle](https://github.com/ndmitchell/hoogle/blob/master/docs/Install.md) the autocomplete experience will improve and official tidal documentation will be shown.